Sydney-o9/OzNotificationBundle/Resources/doc/Installation.md

 OzNotificationBundle - Installation
 ===================================

-## Steps

-1. Download OzNotificationBundle using Composer
-2. Enable the Bundle
-3. Create the needed classes in your Application
-4. Configure the OzNotificationBundle
-5. Import OzNotificationBundle routing
-6. Update your database schema

 ### Step 1: Download OzNotificationBundle using composer

 ```
 $ composer require oz/notification-bundle "dev-master"
 ```

 ### Step 2: Create your own bundle in your src/ directory